 Larkin, from Mont Albert North in the Australian state of Victoria, died on June 4, 2009, at the age of 16.
 She had an extremely rare form of ovarian cancer.

-The DAEN and internal database reports never include names so no one can be sure that the June 2009 report that appears only in the AEMS internal database and concerns a 16-year-old girl developing ovarian cancer refers to Larkin, but it would be very surprising if it was not her case.
+The DAEN and internal database reports never include names so it is not clear whether the June 2009 report that appears only in the AEMS internal database and concerns a 16-year-old girl developing ovarian cancer refers to Larkin, but it would be very surprising if it was not her case.
 There is no report currently publicly available that appears to refer to her death.

 There are three deaths reported that are only recorded in the AEMS internal database.
 They include one neonatal death.